heywoodlh/heywoodlh.io/_posts/2020-11-20-Install-Cloudtube.md

 # Manual Installation (Debian-Based Instructions):

-This installation should be performed as the root user.
-And these commands assume you are on Debian, Ubuntu or one of their derivative distributions.
+This installation should be performed as the root user and these commands assume you are on Debian, Ubuntu or one of their derivative distributions.

 ## Install Second: